cy4n/talk-performance/README.md

-#talk-performance
+# continuous performance testing

+All Day Devops 2021

-OOP 2021 Performance Testing talk resources
+OOP 2021

 for simplicity all in one repo: